NikJagan/UNICEF_EUR_Group_4_Public/README.md

 6. Aggregate the data on PC4, Year, Week level.

 The output dataset of data is in datasets/cleaned_joined_data.csv We have additionally performed train and test split.
-These datasets are called full_data_train & full_data_test and are located in the folder datasets
+These datasets are called full_data_train & full_data_test and are located in the folder datasets.+

 ### A note on programming languages